Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 1. The Do-Nothing Approach

-As the title says, you do nothing about the users with Adblock.
-You simply learn to live with the loss of revenue for the sake of happy users.
+As the name says, you can do nothing about users with Adblock.
+You just learn to live with the revenue loss for the sake of happy users.

 You can nicely ask your users to whitelist your website with a promise of quality content and non-obtrusive ads.
-There is no way to know how effective such an appeal would be.
+However, there is no way to know how effective this request will be.

 Another alternative is to create a membership website with paid subscription plans.
 You can promote paid plans as an ad-free experience with additional content and features.